 What Is An Apartment?

-An apartment is a lot like a condo.
-Each family has its own living space that isn’t accessible to anyone but them.
-However, the building is owned by a landlord to who you pay rent to.
-You can’t normally buy your own apartment.
+An expensive apartment is pretty much like a condo.
+Although not a dream home, each family has a living space that belongs only to them.
+However, the building is owned by a landlord to whom you pay rent.
+One distinct feature is how you can’t buy an apartment.

 In a condo, there are different rules as you do own the area you live in, just not the land.
 The rules are usually just city or district codes.
 In an apartment, you follow the rules that are set by the landowner.